Development of the Green Binder Ireland 3050 (GBI3050) system for Ireland: Promoting sustainable cement production using alternative binders (Part I)

 Principal Investigator

-Dr. Mehran Khan is currently working at University College Dublin, Ireland, and iCRAG – SFI Research Centre in Applied Geosciences.
-His research focuses on 3D-printed concrete, including its mechanical performance, fracture characteristics, durability, fire resistance, cracking behavior, and compressive modeling of hybrid fiber-reinforced concrete.
-He serves as Principal Investigator (PI) on multiple academic and industry 3D-printed concrete projects.
+Dr. Mehran Khan is currently an Assistant Professor at University College Dublin, Ireland.
+His research focuses on sustainable construction materials, including 3D-printed concrete, low-carbon concrete, fiber reinforced concrete and its mechanical performance, fracture characteristics, durability, fire resistance, cracking behavior, and compressive modeling of hybrid fiber-reinforced concrete.
+He serves as Principal Investigator (PI) on multiple academic and industry projects related to sustainable construction.
 He holds various editorial roles, including Associate Editor, Guest Editor, and Editorial Board Member of several SCI journals.
 Additionally, he has participated in international conferences as a Speaker and Technical Committee Member.